The problem

 Sydney Road is one of the most congested corridors in Melbourne, with the slowest average off-peak speed (9km/h) of any arterial road in the city.
 It’s stuffed full of traffic and no-one’s getting anywhere.

-- Sydney Road is in the top five worst stretches for car dooring in the state.
+• Sydney Road recorded 279 cyclist crashes between 2012 and 2025 and is in the top five worst stretches for car dooring in the state.
 In 2015, dooring took the life of 25-year-old rider Alberto Paulon.
 Since this tragic incident, nothing has changed.

 Everyone agrees that Sydney Road needs fixing.